-nursing care protocol was conducted with nurses in the orthopedic department seminar room during the morning shift from 12:30 to 1:30 PM.
+with Conducted nurses the orthopedic department seminar room during the morning shift from 12:30 to 1:30 PM.
 Nurses were divided into three groups, with 10 nurses in each group.
 The nursing care protocol was implemented in three sessions held twice a week for 6 weeks.
 Each group attended three 60-minute sessions. starting with a discussion of objectives and content, followed by interactive activities.
 A 15-minute summary of external fixator knowledge practices was presented in each session using various instructional methods and teaching aids.
-At the end of the sessions the nurses received booklet contain all information which included in the nursing care protocol